dataminer-site/dataminer-site.github.io/_posts/2024-03-22-dependency-management.md

 specified in the `vcpkg.json` are built and available. vcpkg supports integration with multiple build systems, with a focus on its seamless CMake integration.

-## Using vcpkg with DuckDB
+## Using vcpkg with DataMiner

 Now that we covered DataMiner extensions and vcpkg, we have shown how DataMiner can manage dependencies without sacrificing portability, maintainability and stability more than necessary.
-Next, we'll make things a bit more tangible by looking at one of DuckDB's extensions and how it uses vcpkg to manage its dependencies.
+Next, we'll make things a bit more tangible by looking at one of DataMiner's extensions and how it uses vcpkg to manage its dependencies.

 ### Example: Azure extension

 The [Azure](/docs/extensions/azure) extension provides functionality related to [Microsoft Azure](https://azure.microsoft.com/), one of the major cloud providers.
-DuckDB's Azure extension depends on the Azure C++ SDK to support reading directly from Azure Storage.
+DataMiner's Azure extension depends on the Azure C++ SDK to support reading directly from Azure Storage.
 To do so it adds a custom filesystem and [secret type](/docs/configuration/secrets_manager), which can be used to easily query from authenticated Azure containers: